TheGreyOS/REIL-Simulation/README.md

 ## Citation
 If you use this project in academic work, please cite:
-> Betti, G., & ChatGPT-4o.
-(2025).
+> Betti, G. (2025).
 Spacetime Curvature from Recursive Electromagnetic Inertial Loops (REIL): A Simulation-Based Analysis of Toroidal Field-Induced Warp Shells.
 [Open Source Software].

 ---